Maurice189/gaze-spirals/README.md

 <img src="teaser.png" width="500" height="500">

 This is the official code repository to our paper **A Spiral into the Mind: Gaze Spiral Visualization for Mobile Eye Tracking** published in the Proceedings of the ACM Computer Graphics and Interactive Techniques (PACMCGIT): https://dl.acm.org/doi/10.1145/3530795.
-You can also find a post-print of our work also on arXiv: https://arxiv.org/abs/2204.13494.

 ## Overview of scripts